codeceptjs/CodeceptJS/docs/quickstart/quickstart.md

-# Selenium QuickStart
+# QuickStart

 CodeceptJS is multi-backend testing framework.
-It can execute tests using different libraries like webdriverio, Puppeteer, Protractor, etc. Note that the libraries need to be installed separately - they are not included in CodeceptJS.
+It can execute tests using different libraries like webdriverio, Puppeteer, Protractor, etc. Note that these libraries need to be installed separately - they are not included in the CodeceptJS package.

 CodeceptJS is an acceptance testing framework.
-In diversified world of JavaScript testing libraries it aims to create a unified high level API for end-to-end testing, powered by different backends.
+In the diversified world of JavaScript testing libraries it aims to create a unified high level API for end-to-end testing, powered by different backends.

 CodeceptJS allows you to write a test and switch in config execution drivers: will it be *wedriverio*, *puppeteer*, or *protractor* depends on you.
-This way you aren't be bound to implementation, and your acceptance tests will work no matter of framework running them.
+This way you aren't be bound to implementation, and your acceptance tests will work no matter which framework is running them.

 ![](codecept-overview.svg)

 CodeceptJS contains **helpers** that talk to **drivers**.
 The drivers control a **browser**, usually in headless mode - which means that the browser window is not visible while the test is running.

+You need to install
+* Node and Node Package Manager (NPM)
+* CodeceptJS
+* A browser
+* A suitable driver (webdriver, puppeteer, protractor, nightmare)

 You need to provide
-* a test script, and
-* usually a web page to test.
+* a web page to test
+* a test script

 CodeceptJS takes care of connecting your test script to the browser through a helper and its corresponding driver.